BestReviews is reader-supported and may earn an affiliate commission. Details

 Includes 4 wheels to move the crib easily.
 2 mattress height positions.
 Certified with JPMA to meet or exceed safety standards.
 Includes 1-inch mattress pad.
 Smart fold-down design is great for travel.
 Relatively easy to assemble.
 Versatility is nice for a daycare.

-Paint has noticeable odor.
+The paint has a noticeable odor.
 Must purchase mattress separately.
-Longevity of crib is questionable.

 Pretty easy to set up and put together.
 All-wood construction.
 Interesting design with curved support legs and side rails.
 Meets all of the ASTM safety standards.
 3 adjustable mattress positions.
 Great crib size to place in any room where it's needed.